-ASIAN CLAM Corbicula fluminea Asian clam is a freshwater bivalve mollusk.
-The outside shells are yellow-green to brown; where color chips away, white spots can be seen underneath.
+ASIAN CLAM Corbicula fluminea

+Housesity Corpus Christi, Co. pt.
+163 and 164 Asian clam is a freshwater bivalve mollusk.
+The outside shells are vellow-green to brown; where color chips away, white spots can be seen underneath.
 The inside of the shells are white to light purple.
 Adults are small usually less than 4 cm in length.
-The Asian clam is a filter feeder found in warmer regions of fresh-
+The Asian clam is a filter feeder found in warmer regions of freshwater systems, on or slightly buried in the sediment.